Billing & limits

 Plans

-Need more than 2,000?
+Need more than 2,000 per month, or bespoke enterprise terms?
 Reach out for custom pricing.

 Fair auto-recharge (opt-in)

 Auto-recharge is the way you buy extra Enhanced reviews when you exceed your plan.
-You pick a tier; we only charge when you meaningfully cross it.
+Your tier is determined by your plan — Reviews gets Small, Pro gets Medium, Enterprise gets Large.
+You don’t pick a tier; if you want a bigger block at a lower per-review rate, upgrade your plan.

 How the grace works

 The first 10% of overage is free — once per billing period, on the first block only.
-Examples on the Small tier ($25 / 100 / 10 free):
+Examples on the Reviews plan (Small tier: $25 / 100 / 10 free):

 • You exceed your plan by 7 reviews → charged $0.